Dems, GOP make urgent final pitches as election season wraps

 In the first national election since the violent Jan.
 6, 2021, Capitol insurrection, the Democrats have tried to focus key races on fundamental questions about the nation’s political values.

 The man at the center of most Jan.
 6 debate, former President Donald Trump, was in Ohio for his final rally of the 2022 campaign — and already thinking about his own future in 2024.
-Ohio holds special meaning for him as he readies another run for the White House.
-It was one of the first places where he was able to prove his enduring power among Republican voters two years ago.
+He had teased that he might formally launch a third presidential run at Monday night’s rally with Senate candidate JD Vance — which Trump concluded by promising a “big announcement” next week at his Mar-a-Lago estate in Florida.

 “When I think about tomorrow, it is to ensure the American dream survives into the next generation,” Vance declared to thousands of cheering supporters, some sporting Trump 2024 hats and T-shirts, at Dayton International Airport.